-BRIDGING THE GAP IN REGIONAL TRANSPORTATION CHAPTER 4 SAFETY AND SECURITY ELEMENT
+RIDGING THE GAP IN REGIONAL TRANSPORTATION CHAPTER 4 SAFETY AND SECURITY ELEMENT

-With the adoption of the Moving Ahead for Progress in the 21st Century Act (MAP-21), the federal government re-affirmed safety and security as independent planning factors for consideration in long-range transportation plans.
-During the planning process for the KYOVA 2040 Metropolitan Transportation Plan, safety and security-for people and freight-of the region's transportation system was consistently cited as a critical area of consideration.
-The KYOVA 2040 MTP includes an evaluation of transportation safety and security for each of the modes of the plan.
-This chapter of the KYOVA 2040 MTP focuses on safety and security as it relates to the critical nodes-intersections, viaducts, and bridges-of the roadway network.
+With the adoption of the Fixing America's Surface Transportation (FAST) Act, the federal government re-affirmed safety and security as independent planning factors for consideration in long-range transportation plans.
+During the planning process for the KYOVA 2040 Integrated Metropolitan Transportation Plan, safety and security-for people and freight-of the region's transportation system was consistently cited as a critical area of consideration.
+The KYOVA 2040 Integrated MTP includes an evaluation of transportation safety and security for each of the modes of the plan.
+This chapter of the KYOVA 2040 Integrated MTP focuses on safety and security as it relates to the critical nodes-intersections, viaducts, and bridges-of the roadway network.
 It is emphasized that the different modes that complete the region's transportation network typically intersect, and often conflict, at these points.
 Recommendations identified in this chapter can be considered with those in Chapter 3 to paint a comprehensive picture of roadway needs in the KYOVA region.